john-cd/rust_howto/src/categories/asynchronous/async_and_blocking.md

 [Bridging with sync code][c-tokio_bridging_with_sync_code-website]⮳  [![cat-asynchronous][cat-asynchronous-badge]][cat-asynchronous]

-In other cases, it may be easier to structure the application as largely synchronous{{hi:synchronous}}, with smaller or logically distinct asynchronous{{hi:asynchronous}} portions.
+In other cases, it may be easier to structure the application as largely synchronous{{hi:Synchronous}}, with smaller or logically distinct asynchronous{{hi:Asynchronous}} portions.
 For instance, a GUI{{hi:GUI}} application might want to run the GUI code on the main thread and run a Tokio runtime next to it on another thread.

 ### Futures executor